Frankenstein

 Frankenstein; or, The Modern Prometheus is an 1818 Gothic novel (Note: This is the primary genre.
 The work is also known for its elements of science fiction and horror, which were often amplified in adaptations.) written by English author Mary Shelley.
-Frankenstein tells the story of Victor Frankenstein, a young scientist who creates a sapient creature in an unorthodox scientific experiment that involved putting it together with different body parts.
+It tells the story of Victor Frankenstein, a young scientist who creates a sapient creature from different body parts in an unorthodox scientific experiment.
 Shelley started writing the story when she was 18 and staying in Bath, and the first edition was published anonymously in London on 1 January 1818, when she was 20.
-Her name first appeared in the second edition, which was published in Paris in 1821.
+Her name first appeared in a French translation published in Paris in 1821.

 Shelley travelled through Europe in 1815, moving along the river Rhine in Germany, and stopping in Gernsheim, 17 km away from Frankenstein Castle, where, about a century earlier, Johann Konrad Dippel, an alchemist, had engaged in experiments.
 She then journeyed to the region of Geneva, Switzerland, where much of the story takes place.
-Galvanism and occult ideas were topics of conversation for her companions, particularly for her lover and future husband Percy Bysshe Shelley.
+Galvanism and occult ideas were topics of conversation for her companions, particularly for her lover and future husband, Percy Bysshe Shelley.

-In 1816, Mary, Percy, John Polidori, and Lord Byron had a competition to see who would write the best horror story.
+In 1816—at the suggestion of Lord Byron—Mary, Percy, John Polidori and Byron himself, each agreed to try writing a ghost story.

 After thinking for days, Shelley was inspired to write Frankenstein after imagining a scientist who created life and was horrified by what he had made.
 The novel was first published anonymously in 1818, and in 1831, a revised edition was published under Mary Shelley's name.
 This version included significant stylistic revisions, a new preface describing the story's conception, and a more explicitly moral tone.

 Frankenstein is one of the best-known works of English literature.
 Infused with elements of the Gothic novel and the Romantic movement, it has had a considerable influence on literature and on popular culture, spawning a complete genre of horror stories, films, and plays.
 Since the publication of the novel, the name Frankenstein has often been used to refer to the monster.